 Happy 2013 TENANT readers!
 I hope you all had marvellous summer (or winter) breaks, making memories with your favourite people.

 I myself had a great break, followed by not so good one.
-Two weeks ago and at the tail end of a lovely summer holiday spent roaming 3182, 3000, 3161 and 3460 I was overcome by a fit of cleaning.
+Two weeks ago and at the tail end of a lovely summer holiday spent roaming Melbourne suburbs 3182, 3000, 3161 and 3460, I was overcome by a fit of cleaning.

-Mid-way through this dangerous decision I fell rather dramatically from a bench onto some unforgiving white tiles – snapping my ankle and ending up at the Alfred Hospital.
-I left four days later the proud owner of two new metal plates and 12 screws in my leg.
+Mid-way through which, I fell rather dramatically from a bench onto some unforgiving white tiles – snapping my ankle and ending up at the Alfred Hospital.
+I left four days later the proud owner of two new metal plates and 12 screws in my left leg.

 I hope you find that the wait was worth it and that you enjoy this profile (with extra photos) and my very first TENANT Abroad*.

 It’s with great delight that I introduce to you Dr. Amy Nisselle – I’ve known Amy for many years and have watched her career bloom – tended by her smarts, her unwavering commitment to science communication, and a voracious appetite for travel and discovery.

 Born and raised in St. Kilda, Melbourne, Amy has been living in Queens, New York for two years.
 By day she works at the famed Cold Spring Harbor Laboratory, a research institute established in 1890 and one that employs over 1,000 staff today and by night (and on weekends) she explores one of the most filmed cities in the world.
 Part local, part tourist she is privy to the best of what the city has to offer and has the fresh eyes with which to see it.

 Amy, thank you for agreeing to be profiled on TENANT, for sharing ‘your New York’, and of course ‘your Melbourne’ from abroad.

 Firstly, let’s start with your current home – why New York?
 What took you there?